Greece

 In what ways is the movement of artists and creative professionals interpreted and valued?

-How does mobility intersect with broader questions of national belonging, inclusivity, privilege, temporality, solidarity, and local engagement?
+How does mobility intersect with broader questions of national belonging, inclusivity, privilege, temporality, solidarity, unequal access to movement, and the gendered, racialized, and classed conditions that shape mobility?

 Centre of New Media and Feminist Public Practices